 and a transition annotation

 assigning a Boolean expression gt, the guard formula, to every transition t T. The free variables of the guard formula are the variables annotating the input and output arcs of t.
 A transition of N together with its guard formula is called Boolean transition of BN.
-The net has a single token color { true, false }.
+The net has a single token colour Boole = { true, false }.

 ii) Depending on the type of the underlying place/transition net we define the subclasses of Boolean free-choice nets, Boolean T-nets resp.
 Boolean P-nets.